ADEPT

 Assistance Dog Education Program and Training (ADEPT)

-ADEPT (Assistance Dog Education Program and Training)™ is an innovative PawPADs program offered to University of Wisconsin-River Falls students.
+ADEPT (Assistance Dog Education Program and Training)™ is an innovative PawPADs program offered to UWRF students.
 It utilizes PawPADs’ positive training methods and philosophy to give college students an opportunity to grow, both professionally and personally, while also preparing assistance dogs to help people with disabilities gain independence.

 How Does The Program Work?

-- Pawsitive Perspectives Assistance Dogs (PawPADs) provides ADEPT participants with service dogs in-training, professional training instruction and opportunities for application, as well as opportunities for broader collaboration within the industry and the community.
-In exchange, the internship requires a serious and dedicated commitment of time, patience and teamwork on the part of the student.
+- Pawsitive Perspectives Assistance Dogs (PawPADs) provides ADEPT participants with service dogs in-training, professional training instruction and opportunities for broader collaboration within the industry and the community.
+It’s a serious commitment of time, patience, and teamwork on the part of the student, but the benefits are truly life-changing.

 In Their Own Words...